Forevernight616/Eye-tracker/README.md

 - ` (tilde, next to "1") : enter normal mode
 - q : quit
 - r : reset calibration data, you will be prompted with a new calibartion window.

+- s, d, f, e: each of these correspond to a movement of the cursor (s-left, d-down, f-right, e-up).
+- j : left click (hold and combine with sdfe for mouse drag effect)
+- k : right click
+- l : scroll up
+- ; : scroll down

 # Installation